dasuos/SecurityStuff/README.md

 **arp_spoofing_detection.py**
 - Script demonstrating ARP spoofing detection by mapping MAC and IP addresses (for installing Scapy, use <code>pip3 install --pre scapy[basic]</code>)

+## Ransomware - ransomware
+**ransomware.py**
+- Ransomware recursively iterating through a directory encrypting all files with a symmetric key, which is after encrypted with a public key
+- For generating RSA private and public key, use for example: <code>openssl genrsa -out rsa_private.key 4096</code> and <code>openssl rsa -in rsa_pair.key -pubout -out rsa_public.key</code>
+- Use at your own risk

+**decryption.py**
+- The decryption of symmetric key with private key, which is after that used to recursively decrypt all files in a directory

 ## Reverse shell - reverse_shell
 **reverse_shell.py**
 - Reverse shell connecting to CNC server, receiving, and executing commands